 Although not strictly a fountain pens manufacturer, the Fratelli Cavaliere has a significant role in the Italian fountain pen history, as it is at the apex in the overlay processing that are found in pens distributed by many other brands.
 Therefore, even in the absence of a production marked explicitly Fratelli Cavaliere is quite common to find pens bearing the company logo: a horseshoe intersected by a stylus, showed in the side picture, registered with the words "Fabbrica penne oro e fermagli", The company production can also identified, by the less known Linda Darnes punch (wife of founder Giuseppe Cavaliere) shown in the picture below.

 The company was based in Milan, in Via Cesare da Sesto 12 and was active from the 20s to 50s.
 It is not known a founding date but Letizia Jacopini indicates the mid-20s, and the full name of "Prima Fabbrica Nazionale Penne Oro e Matite".
 Its overlays can be found on pens of the most famous brands like Montblanc, Kaweco, Astoria, Waterman, Columbus, and other less known as Omega, Europa, Aurea.
 The company catalogs reported hundreds of motifs and decorations available.

-- Discontinued page on the overlays made for Waterman
+- Discontinued page on the overlays made for Waterman, aged

-- Discussion on the FountainPen.it Forum on an overlay attributable to the company
+- Discussion on the FountainPen.it Forum about an overlay attributable to the company